w3f/polkadot-wiki/docs/learn-identity.md

 **Clearing:** Users can clear their identity information and have their deposit returned.
 Clearing an identity also clears all sub accounts and returns their deposits.

+> **Warning**: Clearing your identity will remove all information and also void any previous judgement you received from registrars.
+Your green check-mark will disappear.

 ![Clearing an identity](assets/identity/clear.gif)